 8. Dead Row

-The dead row is another great compound exercise that you can do in place of the sumo deadlift.
-A “dead row” is a combination of a deadlift and a row.
+The dead row is another great compound exercise you can do in place of the sumo deadlift.
+A “dead row” combines a deadlift and a row.
 This exercise will work the entire back muscles and the legs.
 This exercise is good for athletes who want to improve their strength and performance.

 Targeted muscles- lats, rhomboids, abs, and lower back